GJSayers/mildew-detection-image-recognition/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
+- The text for the Home page was taken from [The Connecticut Agricultural Experiment Station](https://portal.ct.gov/CAES/Fact-Sheets/Plant-Pathology/Powdery-Mildew)
 - Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).